nocatchynamehere/ai-agent/README.md

 The `calculator/main.py` file contains intentionally poor or incomplete code.
 We'll use the AI agent to:

 1. Review the original code
-2. Identify and correct logic errors, poor design, or lack of features
+2. Identify and correct logic bugs, poor structure, and missing features
 3. Create a cleaner, modular, and well-documented version

 ---